JukkoInc/jukko-ios-sdk/README.md

         	// Do your stuff
     }];
 ```
-##### Technical notes:
-1. Completion block of showAd function will be executed every time when you call showAd function: even when called during another showAd call or facing frequency limit.

-2. SDK's WebViewController is presented modally by `present` function of application's rootViewController.

-	Presenting 2 viewControllers simultaneously by one parent VC is not allowed by Apple.
-Keep this in mind, don't call showAd function if, for example, AlertViewController is already presented, advert won't be shown.

 #### AdClosedEvent
 When ads presentation is finished, completion block will be executed on caller's thread.
-It will contain AdClosedE	vent object with following information:
+It will contain `AdClosedEvent` object with following information:

 1. `reason`: reason why ad was closed.
 Possible variants are:
-    * `closedByUser`: Ad view was closed by user interactions
+    * `closedByUser`: Ad view was closed by user interactions.
-    * `timeout`: Api servers were unresponsive
+    * `timeout`: Api servers were unresponsive.
-    * `networkConnectivity`: Network connectivity problems
+    * `networkConnectivity`: Network connectivity problems.
-    * `frequencyCapping`: `showAd()` called before frequency capping timeout ended
+    * `frequencyCapping`: `showAd()` called before frequency capping timeout ended.
     * `error`: Unspecified error.
-Look at the `message` field for description
+Look at the `message` field for description.
-2. `message`: string containing extended description of reason
+2. `message`: string containing extended description of reason.
 3. `events`: list of events that happened with Ad activity.
 May be null.
 Each event contains:
-    * `timestamp` of the event (uses current timezone)
+    * `timestamp` of the event (uses current timezone).
     * `adEvent` type of event.
 Possible variants:
-        * `launch`: Ad activity opened
+        * `launch`: Ad activity opened.
-        * `close`: Ad activity closed
+        * `close`: Ad activity closed.
-        * `introShown`: NPO campaign intro was shown to user
+        * `introShown`: NPO campaign intro was shown to user.
-        * `progressShown`: NPO campaign progress was shown to user
+        * `progressShown`: NPO campaign progress was shown to user.
-        * `outroShown`: NPO campaign outro was shown to user
+        * `outroShown`: NPO campaign outro was shown to user.
-        * `adShown`: Ad was shown to user
+        * `adShown`: Ad was shown to user.
-        * `adUrlOpened`: user clicked on url, that opened in external browser
+        * `adUrlOpened`: user clicked on url, that opened in external browser.

+##### Technical notes:
+1. Completion block of showAd function will be executed every time when you call showAd function: even when called during another showAd call or facing frequency limit.

+2. SDK's WebViewController is presented modally by `present` function of application's rootViewController.

+	Presenting 2 viewControllers simultaneously by one parent VC is not allowed by Apple.
+Keep this in mind, don't call `showAd` function if, for example, AlertViewController is already presented, advert won't be shown.

 #### Frequency capping

-Sdk allows developer to set frequency capping for ads.
-It counts time since last ad was closed in seconds
-and ignores `showAd()` calls in frequency capping period.
-Frequency capping can be changed
+Jukko SDK allows developer to set frequency capping for ads.
+It counts time since the last time when an ad was closed and ignores `showAd()` calls until frequency capping period ends.
+Frequency capping can be changed using:
-using:

 * Swift & Objective-C: